rlauer6/doc-converter/README.md

 part of the `doc-converter-client` RPM.
 To use the stack creation script you'll want to make sure that:

+* ...you're launching the stack in a subnet that has access to the internet.
+This is necessary so that the required assets can be retrieved and installed.
 * ...you take a look at the defaults defined in the CloudFormation JSON *script* and make the necessary modifications or override them on the *command line when you run the `libreoffice-create-stack` bash script.